yvesdebeer/IoT-Workshop-2019/Using Node-Red to simulate sensors.md

 - Click **Next** on the 'Browse available IBM Cloud nodes' (you will install those later)

-- Click **Finish** to 'Finish the install
+- Click **Finish** to finish the installation

-- Click **Go to your Node-RED flow editor and login using your username and password you set earlier
+- Click **Go to your Node-RED flow editor** and login using your username and password you set earlier

 # 3. Add the Node-Red dashboard module to the environment

-Within the Node-Red flow editor click on the hanburger-menu in the top right corner and click **Manage palette**
+Within the Node-Red flow editor click on the hamburger-menu in the top right corner and click **Manage palette**

 Next click on **Install** and search for the module **node-red-dashboard** and click install.